NAZMULSHUZAN/AFPT-Discovery-ML/README.md

 1. AlphaFold/ColabFold is not installed automatically by this repository.
 2. DSSP is not installed automatically because it is system software.
 3. pLDDT values are read from the AlphaFold PDB B-factor field.
-4. The N–O contact metric is a distance-based exploratory measure, not a geometry-validated hydrogen-bond assignment.
-5. The included amyloid-composition score is an exploratory sequence score and should not be presented as a validated amyloid-prediction model.
-6. Representative-structure selection criteria should be reported in the paper and README, for example rank-001 model, highest mean pLDDT, cluster medoid, or experimentally validated representative.

 ## Citation